Utah-CS3550-Fall-2023/assignments/hw5.md

 The `assignments` view does not need any customization.

-The `assignment` view should change its "action card" based on the logged in user.
-For a TA or the administrative user, it should continue showing what it currently does: a count of total submissions, total students, and the number of submissions assigned to the current TA.
+The `assignment` view (you might call it `index`) should change its "action card" based on the logged in user.
+For a TA or the administrative user, it should continue showing what it currently
+does: a count of total submissions, total students, and the number of submissions assigned to the current TA.
 For a student or the `AnonymousUser`, it should not contain any content at all.
 (You'll add some in Phase 4.)

 The `submissions` view should show all submissions assigned to the current user when viewed by a TA, or just all submissions when viewed